 Coursework includes installing and regulating gas/oil and electrical heating and air conditioning systems.
 Basically, students learn the ins and outs of controlling indoor air comfort.

-The U.S. Bureau of Labor Statistics (BLS) predicted a 214% job growth rate for HVACR (HVAC plus refrigeration) mechanics and installers over the decade spanning 20142-20242 (www.bls.gov).
-HVACR mechanics and installers earned a median salary of $44,630 in May 2014, reported the BLS.
+The U.S. Bureau of Labor Statistics (BLS) predicted 13% job growth rate for HVACR (HVAC plus refrigeration) mechanics and installers over the decade spanning 2018-2028 (www.bls.gov).
+HVACR mechanics and installers earned a median annual salary of $47,610 in May 2018, reported the BLS.

 Students may further their education in HVAC technology in a number of ways.
 For instance, one could pursue an HVACR technician diploma which includes courses in refrigeration.
 This program prepares future mechanics and installers for government mandated certification.
 Certification from the U.S. Environmental Protection Agency is required of any HVAC technicians who work with refrigerants.

 Another option for continuing education is an HVACR associate's degree.
 An associate's program requires about two years to complete.

 In online HVAC diploma programs, aspiring technicians learn about the installation and maintenance of heating, ventilation and air conditioning systems.
 Graduates can choose to continue their education by enrolling in an HVACR diploma or associate's degree program, and then pursue required HVACR certification.